CalPoly-CSSE/CSC-department-history/docs/index.md

-Programming starts out with a small "formula-like language," called Fortran, moves to PL/I, to Pascal, to Modula-2, to Ada, to C/C++, to Java, and Racket; from no "goto"s, to modular programming, to object oriented programming, to distributed programming.
-Yeah, okay, I edited that paragraph.
+Programming starts out with a small "formula-like language," called Fortran, moves to PL/I, to Pascal, to Modula-2, to Ada, to C/C++, to Java, to Python, and Racket; from "no goto's", to modular programming, to object oriented programming, to distributed programming, to AI-assisted programming.

 What an exciting time period to be in this field.
 Rarely has any discipline had such dramatic changes.
 What a challenge for a faculty to "teach